-WHO team arrives in Wuhan to search for pandemic origins
+WHO team arrives in Wuhan to investigate pandemic origins

 An AP investigation found the government imposed controls on research into the outbreak and bars scientists from speaking to reporters.

-The coronavirus’s exact origin may never be traced because viruses change quickly, said Woolhouse.
+The coronavirus’s exact origin may never be traced because viruses change quickly, Woolhouse said.

+A year after the virus was first detected in Wuhan, the city is now bustling, with few signs that it was once the epicenter of the outbreak in China.
+But some residents say they’re still eager to learn about its origin.

+“We locals care about this very much.
+We are curious where the pandemic came from and what the situation was.
+We live here so we are keen to know,” said Qin Qiong, owner of a chain of restaurants serving hot and sour noodles.
+She said she trusts in science to solve the question.

 Although it may be challenging to find precisely the same COVID-19 virus in animals as in humans, discovering closely related viruses might help explain how the disease first jumped from animals and clarify what preventive measures are needed to avoid future epidemics.